 . . .

-Social media took on a whole new weight in 2020, as the COVID-19 pandemic restricted people to small groups and away from indoor venues.
-That meant a switch to more social media activity online, and a shift in behaviors — some expected and some unexpected.
+Social media over the past few years has taken on a whole new meaning with more people switching to remote, online activity, and away from in-person meetings.
 If you manage a social media account, you may certainly feel like your social media game was off from the expected outcome of last year.

-Back in 2017, nearly 1 million new people joined social networks every single day.
+Every second, nearly 11 new people join social media, bringing the total users worldwide to 3.8 billion.
 This growth will only continue as more and more individuals acquire smart devices and adapt to working and interacting remotely.
 As more people have hopped online for both social and personal reasons, we can expect that the traditional platforms will increase and adapt to new user behavior.

-It’s easy to see the ongoing growth potential of video.
-According to GlobalWebIndex’s latest data on social video adoption, audience demand continues to grow:
+It’s easy to see the ongoing growth potential of video:

 Video is a much easier medium than text to learn about products/services and communicate online.
 Video is also becoming a passive way to network.
 People like to kill time watching videos and sharing them with friends and family.
 It’s a quick and entertaining way to learn and it isn’t going away.